-There are courses taught in English at the Master's level.
-Students must be in their 4th year of their Bachelor degree while on exchange in order to access them.
-It is possible to take a mix of courses taught in German and English.
+- There are courses taught in English at the Master's level - students must be in their 4th year of their Bachelor degree while on exchange in order to access them

-Most faculties/departments now require students to have at least B1 level in German if you wish to take courses taught in German.
-To determine your level, please use this self-assessment: European Language Portfolio Global Scale
+- Most faculties/departments now require students to have at least B1 level in German if you wish to take courses taught in German (self-assess with: European Language Portfolio Global Scale)

 Who can go?

-Term 1 - LMU Winter: October to February*
+- Term 1 - Winter: October to February

-Term 2 - LMU Summer: April to July*
+- Term 2 - Summer: April to July

-*Note: The months of March, April, August, and September are officially free of lectures.
-However, students may have examinations, additional courses, or papers to concern themselves with during these months.
-Students should ask their departmental coordinators about the examination schedule.
+- Note: The months of March, April, August, and September are officially free of lectures, however, students may have examinations, additional courses, or papers to concern themselves with during these months

 Course equivalency formula